n1ru4l/envelop/packages/plugins/prometheus/README.md

     // ... other plugins ...
     usePrometheus({
       // all optional, and by default, all set to false, please opt-in to the metrics you wish to get
-      requestCount: true, // requries `execute` to be true as well
+      requestCount: true, // requires `execute` to be true as well
-      requestSummary: true, // requries `execute` to be true as well
+      requestSummary: true, // requires `execute` to be true as well
       parse: true,
       validate: true,
       contextBuilding: true,